Boiann/space-quiz/README.md

 ### **Languages Used**

-- [HTML](https://en.wikipedia.org/wiki/HTML "Link to html wikipedia page") - The website content was adjusted using HTML language.
+- [HTML](https://en.wikipedia.org/wiki/HTML "Link to html Wikipedia page") - The website content was adjusted using HTML language.
-- [CSS](https://en.wikipedia.org/wiki/CSS "Link to css wikipedia page") - The webpage was styled using custom CSS internally using 'style' in the head of layout.html.
+- [CSS](https://en.wikipedia.org/wiki/CSS "Link to css Wikipedia page") - The webpage was styled using custom CSS internally using 'style' in the head of layout.html.
-- [PYTHON](https://en.wikipedia.org/wiki/Python_(programming_language) "Link to Python wikipedia page") - The project logic and operations inside CLI were developed using Python language.
+- [PYTHON](https://en.wikipedia.org/wiki/Python_(programming_language) "Link to Python Wikipedia page") - The project logic and operations inside CLI were developed using Python language.

 ### **Programs Used**